 This page is a list of assorted project ideas.

-This page describes how to setup a pH sensor.
+This page describes how to setup and calibrate a pH sensor.

 This project covers the construction of a microcontroller monitored plant growing box.
 The microcontroller monitors the temperature, humidity, soil moisture, and light inside the plant box.

 This page describes how to build a plant watering system.